 So, the objector is right to say that spiritual experiences do not make you odd in an ethical sense.
 However, “oddness” for Hauerwas and Willimon is not merely an ethical idea.
 We are odd because we are a people called by God.
 And like every good Christian knows, being called by God is mostly a matter of grace.

 Understanding my spiritual experience as fundamentally an experience of receptivity — at a conscious level — to God’s grace makes a lot of sense to me.
-It makes sense of the spiritual depths of the experience, as well as why my mentality and my speech could, at the same time, go a little wonky.
-If this is right, then the question becomes “How should the odd ‘seeing’ of contemplative experience be integrated into Christian life?”
+It makes sense of the spiritual depth of the experience itself, as well as why my mentality and my speech could, at the same time, go a little wonky.
+Perhaps the lesson of this oddness is that our lives are in God’s control and not our own.

 Hauerwas and Willimon.
 Resident Aliens: A provocative Christian assessment of culture and ministry for people who know that something is wrong.
 Nashville: Abingdon, 2014.